boardfish/remote_record/README.md

 GitHub::UserReference.remote_where(q: 'tom', repos: '>42', followers: '>1000') { GITHUB_PERSONAL_ACCESS_TOKEN }
 ```

+It's recommended that you write a `Transformer` to do this.
+Check out
+`RemoteRecord::Transformers::SnakeCase` for an example.

 ### `initial_attrs`

 Behind the scenes, `remote_all` initializes references with a set of